The posterior probability of a null hypothesis given a statistically significant result: Case 3: Investigating the posterior probability of the null hypothesis being true when power is high

-\paragraph{Scenario 6: High power (0.90), Type I error 0.05} First consider a situation where we have high power and Type I error is at the conventional 0.05 value.
-The question here is: in high power situations, does a significant effect shift our belief considerably away from the null, with Type I error at the conventional value of 0.05?
-The prior on Type II error is shown in Figure \ref{fig:type2}.
-The mean Type II error is 10\%, implying a mean for the power distribution to be 90\%.
+\paragraph{Scenario 6: High power (0.90), type-I error rate 0.05} First consider a situation where we have high power and type-I error rate is at the conventional 0.05 value.
+The question here is: in high power situations, does a significant effect shift our belief in any substantial manner away from the null, with type-I error rate at the conventional value of 0.05?
+The prior on type-II error rate is shown in Figure \ref{fig:type2}.
+The mean type-II error rate is 10\%, implying a mean for the power distribution to be 90\%.
 Perhaps surprisingly, Figure \ref{fig:postProb}a shows that even under high power, our posterior probability of the null being true does not shift dramatically: the probability lies between 20 and 60\%.